 It was originally created by UEA with sponsorship from Computing at School (CAS) and BT.
-CAS have asked the National STEM Learning Centre to host a third run of this successful course.
+CAS have asked the National STEM Learning Centre to host a fourth run of this successful course.

 Get the latest information to teach great Computing lessons

 With a mixture of subject knowledge and teaching and learning practice, the course is aimed at both subject specialists and primary teaching non-specialists.

 Expert Master Teachers from CAS have helped to design it, to make sure you have the latest information to take into your classroom and teach great Computing lessons.

 Understand the new Computing curriculum and how to deliver it

 Computing encompasses many of the skills that used to be taught under the old subject, ICT, but the new curriculum is also enhanced with computer science skills, as well as digital literacy, digital citizenship and digital scholarship.